bm-synth/DeepSpeed/blogs/deepspeed-gds/README.md

 Figure 3: Using DeepNVMe to scale LLAMA3-70B token generation performance with NVMe offloading.
 </div>

-# Summary
+# Conclusion

 In this blog post, we introduced DeepNVMe, an I/O optimization technology created to tackle the emergence of I/O operations as key bottlenecks of Deep Learning scalability.
 DeepNVMe enables fast and efficient data transfers between persistent storage and DL application memory through optimizations built on popular storage technologies such as NVMe SSDs and NVIDIA GDS.
 We showed benefits of using DeepNVMe for LLAMA3-70B token generation on single A100-80GB GPU with NVMe offloading, for which it achieves up to 7 tokens per second in generation throughput on an Azure NC96ads\_A100\_v4 VM.
-DeepNVMe will be open-sourced and generally available in DeepSpeed versions >= [0.15.0](https://github.com/deepspeedai/DeepSpeed/releases/tag/v0.15.0).
+DeepNVMe will be generally available in DeepSpeed versions >= [0.15.0](https://github.com/microsoft/DeepSpeed/releases/tag/v0.15.0).
 In future blogs, we will report DeepNVMe improvements for other I/O bound DL applications such as model checkpointing and data loading.

-# Acknowlegements
-This work is the result of a deep collaboration between Microsoft and Nvidia.
-The contributors include Joe Mayer, Martin Cai, and Olatunji Ruwase from Microsoft; Kiran Modukuri, Vahid Noormofidi, Sourab Gupta, and Sandeep Joshi from Nivida.